The Churchs Obligation to Believe and Obey Our Lady of Fatima

 16. King Louis XVI, the grandson of King Louis XIV who had been the recipient of the message of St. Margaret Mary Alacoque, was stripped of his power by the French revolutionaries and later executed by the guillotine.

-18. "Woe to you that call evil good, and good evil; that put darkness for light, and light for darkness" (Isaias 5:20).
+darkness" (Isaias 5:20). for light, and light for18.
+"Woe to you that call evil good, and good evil; that put darkness

 23. First Vatican Council (1870), Dz.
 1830, D.S.
 3063; Second Council of Lyons (1274), Dz.
 466.